Photo: Northern Lights winery (courtesy of winery)

 established track record in the Prince George business community.
 Pat Bell,

-Sr., the father of the brothers, helped the Wendy’s restaurant chain establish
+Sr., the Bell patriarch, helped the Wendy’s restaurant chain establish

 franchises across western Canada.
 In 1988, he left the corporate world to open